faenrandir/a_careful_examination/documents/faith/faith_vs_religious_faith.md

     In addition, while "faith as doxastic venture" seems most readily identified in some religious communities, it may also exist in some form in politics, nationalism, or perhaps within certain families.
 Viewed broadly, it may have some overlap with [belief perseverance](https://en.wikipedia.org/wiki/Belief_perseverance).
 This essay focuses on the phenomenon within the religious context, where I think it manifests itself most strongly.

+[^no_virtue]: One might argue that the exercise of religious faith in some contexts is virtuous because it might allow a person to remain in a religious community and accomplish good within that community they might not accomplish otherwise.
+But this is an argument about a _means_ to an end, not an end itself.
+For instance, one could argue on similar grounds that a person should not blow the whistle on a pastor molesting children because that might disrupt the other goods happening in the religious community, but that seems ridiculous since the actions of the pastor are directly causing harm and participating in communities of good-will can be accomplished in other ways.